vedant635/Hostinger/README.md

 - **New customers only.** The 20% referral discount doesn't apply to existing accounts or renewals.
 - **Minimum 12-month billing cycle** required to activate the discount.
 - **One coupon per order.** Can't be stacked with other active promo codes.
-- **Stacks on plan discounts.** The 20% applies on top of Hostinger's existing sale prices — both discounts compound.
+- **Stacks on plan discounts.** The 20% applies on top of Hostinger's existing sale prices, both discounts compound.
 - **Hosting plans only.** Domain-only purchases and premium TLD registrations are excluded.
 - **Pricing can change.** Always confirm the final amount at Hostinger's checkout page.
 - **Money-back guarantee covers hosting, not domains.** Domain registration fees are non-refundable.